- Where to Stay in Athens

 - Most ferries do not sell out.
 But for peace of mind, book tickets 2 to 3 months in advance.

-- Many tickets (when booked through FerryHopper) are e-tickets which means you do not have to pick up a paper ticket before boarding.
+- Most tickets (when booked through FerryHopper) are e-tickets which means you do not have to pick up a paper ticket before boarding.

 - If a ticket purchased online doesn’t have a barcode that usually means you’ll need to pick up a real ticket when in Greece.
 This is most often done at the ferry port 30 to 45 minutes before departure.
 Don’t worry about pick up – it’s easy and effortless and usually very close to your actual ferry.